zTwistin/project-1-initial/README.md

 - Use good, SOLID object-oriented programming principles (pun intended) in your implementation.
 ### Deliverables
 - Be sure you commit & push your code to GitHub.
 If you don't push it, I won't be able to see it!
+- Make sure your repo is public or I won't be able to see it.
 - Copy the URL for your repo (green button on your GitHub repos' page) and paste it into the Website URL field and click Submit Assignment!